 New technology is constantly emerging with ways to increase fuel efficiency, so it is a good idea to have the best technology you can afford on your truck.
 Make sure your vehicle is well maintained and services are completed regularly according to the manufacturer’s suggested service intervals.
 A well-maintained truck runs more efficiently, saves fuel, and also prolongs the life of the vehicle.

-Resistance Factors (tires, wheel alignment, and weight)
+2. Reduce Common Resistance Factors (low tires, wheel misalignment, and extra weight)

 Anytime your truck is in motion it is encountering a number of different resistance factors working against it and taking away fuel efficiency.
 This includes tire rolling resistance, air resistance, and even gravity!
 Always make sure your tires are properly inflated according to the specifications from the tire or vehicle manufacturer.
 If you observe uneven wear on your tires it could be due to underinflation or misalignment.
 Weight is also a big factor to consider.
 Make sure you are not carrying anything you don’t actually need.
 The more weight your truck has to move, the harder it will have to work, and the more fuel it will consume.